TorstenR/StreamCapture/README.md

 **Schedule Updates**: Everytime the schedule is checked ('scheduleCheck'), any schedule changes are sent out in an update email.
 I usually only get one of these a day (1am) since I've got my 'hoursInFuture' set to 'today'.
 If you have the window set to say 12 hours, then everytime something new shows up inside 12 hours, you'll get an email.
 The idea is that you're alerted of changes - and setting the window to 'today' means I pretty much don't get them.

 **Program Updates**: If the 'starredFlag' is set to 'true' the the keyword block that matched the program you're capturing, you'll get an email saying when that specific program has started recording, and when it's published.
-In practice, I set this flag for keyword blocks that I really care about so I'm alerted as soon as it's ready.
+In practice, I set this flag for keyword blocks that I really care about so I'm alerted as soon as it's ready. (note that 'starred' entries also can take advantage of extra concurrent slots if you have that setup)

 **Alerts/Problems**: If there's a problem, you'll always get an email.
 The most common one is that a starred ('starredFlag') program will not record because there's already too many going at once ('concurrentCaptures').
 Another somewhat common failure is that the program did not complete, usually due to too many retries. (network errors)   However, if there's any kind of failure, an email is send out.  (this includes things like unhandled exceptions, no internet access, etc)

 ### Caveats:
-- My plex did not recognize the embedded meta-data.
+- My plex does not recognize the embedded meta-data.
 Not sure why....

 ### Areas to help:
 - Bugs....  (feel free to file them on github and submit a PR of course...)
 - More testing on other platforms.
 (I've done some testing on Mac with good results)
-- General improvements (I'm open to whatever)
+- General improvements (I'm open to whatever - just add a new issue to GitHub)

 ### How to use:
 There are 2 "modes" to run.
 They are: